-(a) to (c) Huge backlog of cases and high pendency in courts is one of the major problem affecting both the judicial administration justice delivery in india.
+(c) to (e) Huge backlog of cases and high pendency in courts is one of the major problem affecting both the judicial administration justice delivery in india.
 The Ministry of Law and Justice had held a Consultation for strengthening the judiciary toward reducing the pendency and delays in October, 2009.
-The Consultation considered and deliberated upon the vision document which was endorsed by a Resolution at the end of Consultation.
-To realise the objectives set out in the Vision Document, a National Mission for Justice Delivery and Legal Reforms with the objective of pursuing several strategic initiatives which will include (i) policy changed (ii) re-engineering of procedures (iii) measures for human resource development (iv) leveraging of information and communication technology for better justice delivery has been set up.
+The Consultation considered and deliberated upon the Vision Document which was endorsed by a resolution at the end of Consultation.
+To realise the objectives set out in the Vision Document, a National Mission for Justice Delivery and Legal Reforms with the objective of pursuing several strategic initiatives which will include (i) policy changes (ii) re-engineering of procedures (iii) measures for human resource development (iv) leveraging of information and communication technology for better justice delivery has been set up.
 The Mission will pursue a co-ordinated approach for phased liquidation of arrears and pendency in the judicial administration.
-The National mission has also a budget provision under the head 'Action Research and Studies on Judicial Reforms' to undertake research studies.
-No study has been undertaken to determine the psychological impact of pendency of judges.

-Several steps have been taken by the Government to reduce the pendency which inter-alia includes measures for strengthening the judicial system, reviewing the strength of the judges from time to time and setting up of part time/special courts, improving infrastructure in the courts and increasing use of ICT for court management as well as for providing citizen centric services at all levels starting from Supreme Court/High Court to the district and subordinate courts.
+However, Several steps have been taken by the Government to reduce the pendency which inter-alia includes measures for strengthening the judicial system, reviewing the strength of the judges from time to time and setting up of part time/special courts, improving infrastructure in the courts and increasing use of ICT for court management as well as for providing citizen centric services at all levels starting from Supreme Court/High Courts to the district and subordinate courts.
 Some of these initiatives are detailed further as under:-

-- (i) Increasing access by reducing delays and arreas in the system has been the constant endeavour of the Government.
+- (i) Increasing access by reducing delays and arrears in the system has been the constant endeavor of the Government.
 For this, several steps have been taken in the past both for making structural changes as well as for monitoring the performance of the courts in so far as their disposal are concerned.
-The disposal has been accelerated by undertaking special drives, the recent one being from 1st july, 2011 to 31st December, 2011. - The 11th Finance Commission had recommended setting up of fast track courts for which a provision of Rs.
-502.90 crores was made for 2000-05.
+The disposal has been accelerated by undertaking special drives, the recent one being from 1st july, 2011 to 31st December, 2011. - The 11th Finance Commission had recommended setting up of fast track courts for which a provision of Rs.502.90 crores was made for 2000-05.
 This was extended later till 2010-11.
 As per the reports received, 1192 fast track courts were functional in the country as on 31.3.2011.
 Nearly 33 lakh cases were disposed of by the fast track courts over a period of 11 years of central assistance from 2000-01 to 2010-11.
 The 13th Finance Commission has recommended a grant of Rs.5000 crores for the states over a period of 5 years between 2010-2015.
-The amount will be provided as a grant to the States for various initiatives such as (i) Increasing the number of court working hours using the existing infrastructure by holding morning/ evening / shift courts; (ii) Enhancing support to Lok Adalats to reduce the pressure on regular courts; (iii) providing additional funds to States Legal Services Authorities to enable them to enhance legal aid to the marginalized and empower them to access justice; (iv) Promoting the Alternate Dispute Resolution (ADR) mechanism to resolve part of the disputes outside the court system; (v) Enhancing capacity of judicial officers and public prosecutors through training programmes; (vi) Supporting creation or strengthening of a judicial academy in each State to facilitate such training; (vii) Creation of the post of Court Managers in every judicial district and High Courts to assist the judiciary in their administrative functions and (viii) Maintenance of heritage court buildings An amount of Rs 1353.623 crores has already been released to the States on this account.
+The amount will be provided as a grant to the States for various initiatives such as (i) Increasing the number of court working hours using the existing infrastructure by holding morning/evening/ shift courts; (ii) Enchancing support to Lok Adalats to reduce the pressure on regular courts; (iii) providing additional funds to State Legal Services Authorities to enable them to enhance legal aid to the marginalized and empower them to access justice; (iv) Promoting the Alternate Dispute Resolution (ADR) mechanism to resolve part of the disputes outside the court system; (v) Enhancing capacity of judical officers and public prosecutors through training programmes; (vi) supporting creation or strengthening of a judicial academy in each State to facilitate such traning; (vii) Creation of the post of Court Managers in every judicial district and Highs Court to assist the judiciary in their administrative functions and (viii) Maintenance of heritage court buildings An amount of Rs 1353.623 crores has already been released to the States on this account.